 Las Vegas, the city of casinos.
 The harsh cold of winter could never stop the bustling activities of Las Vegas.
 Since it is winter, and Christmas will arrive soon, you can bet that the city will glow even more than usual.

 This is more for those who love to party and hang out rather than diving into the peace of nature.
-Go around the hotels and casinos, and you will find that each establishment is trying to outshine the other because of all the upcoming events.
+Go around the hotels and USA Casinos, and you will find that each establishment is trying to outshine the other because of all the upcoming events.

 7. Destination Lassen Park